Griffith University MBA

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

 Griffith University is a public research university in South East Queensland on the east coast of Australia.
 The university was founded in 1971, but was not officially opened until 1975.
 The university has five campuses, at Gold Coast, Nathan, Logan, South Bank, and Mount Gravatt.
 A sixth campus, to be located at the Treasury Building in the Brisbane CBD, will open in 2027.
 The university was named after Sir Samuel Walker Griffith, who was twice Premier of Queensland and the first Chief Justice of the High Court of Australia.
 Sir Samuel Griffith played a major role in the Federation of Australia and was the principal author of the Australian Constitution.
+While Sir Samuel Griffith oversaw a violent period for Indigenous Australians due to his governments overseeing of the Australian Native Police, the University has since grown into a social value driven institution emphasizing equity, diversity and inclusion.
 The university offers undergraduate, postgraduate, and research programs across a range of disciplines, including business, law, science, health, education, engineering, and the arts.
 Griffith University was originally opened in Nathan, Queensland, as a single campus of 451 students, but has expanded to include five campuses in three cities, the largest of which is the Gold Coast campus at Southport and the Nathan campus in Brisbane.
 The Mount Gravatt and South Bank campuses are also located in Brisbane, while the Logan campus is at Meadowbrook.
 Griffith University, with about 50,000 students enrolled from more than 130 countries, is a verdant university and a member of the IRU.

 Article title : Griffith University